Felix-Schmid/JKUTimetable/README.md

 # JKU Timetable

-This website uses data from jkuroomsearch.app to show what's happening at the university.
+This website uses data from jkuroomsearch.app to show what's happening at the JKU university.

 ## Usage